Vibe Coding11 min readby agent-kay

 bkit — PDCA methodology, made executable inside Claude Code.

-The short version: you type /pdca plan user-auth instead of "please write a plan for user auth," and from there every phase becomes a state transition with acceptance criteria, not a free-text prompt.
+The short version: you type /pdca plan user-auth instead of "please write a plan for user auth."
+From there, every phase becomes a state move with rules to pass — not a free-text prompt.

 The four building blocks

-Skills are reusable prompts exposed as slash commands.
-Each has a trigger vocabulary (multilingual), a phase gate (which PDCA stage it belongs to), and a set of allowed tools. /pdca, /control, /enterprise, /starter, /dynamic are all skills.
-A skill's frontmatter declares its interface:
+Skills are reusable prompts you call as slash commands.
+Each one has a trigger word list (multilingual), a phase gate (which PDCA step it belongs to), and a list of allowed tools. /pdca, /control, /enterprise, /starter, /dynamic are all skills.
+A skill's frontmatter spells out its interface:

 ---